 For nearly a decade, mortgage rates have been running at historical lows, and home shoppers were eager to purchase.
 CoreLogic reports that 66% of homeowners in the United States locked in mortgage rates of less than 4.5%.
 Although it may be the right time for these buyers to make a move into a larger home or different market, they are thinking twice, due to the trend known as “rate lock.”
 Buyers are noticing the upward creep of mortgage rates and are less likely to buy, further restricting inventory.

 Throughout the past five years, almost every month, new home listings at the lowest price points have declined.
 Homeowners aren’t selling, and builders continue to hold off building in this price range.
 Rather than starter homes, their focus has been on high-end real estate.
 One deviation, however, is the increase in new build townhouses.
 Builders avoid high land costs and can cater to entry-level buyers.

 Small improvements in inventory may be accomplished in 2017 as Donald Trump’s policies are announced.
 The housing industry expects the new administration to be friendly to the real estate business.

 Uncertainty reigns before President-Elect Donald Trump’s real estate strategies are revealed in 2017.
-Trump has been vocal about his concerns with immigration.
+Trump has been vocal about his concerns about immigration.
 The effects of an already limited supply of labor in the housing industry compounded with tightened immigration measures could impact buyers negatively.
-Home builders who pay more for labor will pass their increases to buyers hoping to build a new home, regardless of whether they're starter sized or larger properties.
+Home builders who pay more for labor will pass their increases to buyers hoping to build a new home, regardless of whether they're starter-sized or larger properties.